-JPI Oceans project investigates the environmental impact of deep sea mining
+JPI Oceans project investigates the environmental impact of deep-sea mining

 Mining Impact 2 involves the participation of 5 Portuguese teams

-This project will support the successful research and results of the former Mining Impact 1 project (2013-2017), where two Portuguese teams were also involved.
+This project will support the successful research and results of the last Mining Impact 1 project (2013-2017), where two Portuguese teams were also involved.
 Mining Impact 2 will further study regional connectivity of species in the deep-sea and their resilience to impacts, and the integrated effects on ecosystem functions, such as the benthic food-web and biogeochemical processes.
 The findings of the project will be transmitted to the community and inform policymakers and regulators, contributing to the definition of regulatory standards for deep sea mining activities.
 The project will begin in August 2018 and run for 42 months.

-Mining Impact 2 brings together 32 partners from 10 countries (Germany, Belgium, France, Holland, Italy, Jamaica, Norway, Poland, Portugal and the United Kingdom), with a total budget of 13.994,00 Mio €.
-Portugal will be represented by 5 teams from the following entities: CESAM - Center for Environment and Sea Studies; CIIMAR - Interdisciplinary Center of Marine and Environmental Research; IMAR - IMAR Center of the University of the Azores; IPMA - Portuguese Institute of Sea and Atmosphere, IP; and UALG - University of Algarve, with a combined funding from FCT - Foundation for Science and Technology and DGPM - Directorate-General of Sea Policy.
+Mining Impact 2 brings together 32 partners from 10 countries (Germany, Belgium, France, Netherlands, Italy, Jamaica, Norway, Poland, Portugal and the United Kingdom), with a total budget of €13,994.00 Mio.
+Portugal will be represented by 5 teams from the following entities: CESAM – Centro de Estudos do Ambiente e do Mar; CIIMAR – Interdisciplinary Center for Marine and Environmental Research; IMAR – IMAR Center of the University of the Azores; IPMA – Portuguese Institute of the Sea and Atmosphere, IP; and UALG – University of Algarve, with combined funding from FCT – Foundation for Science and Technology and DGPM – Directorate-General for Maritime Policy.

 More information here: jpi-oceans.eu